 As of February 2022, wWork is currently underway to design 894 affordable apartments at a site provided by Multnomah County in the historic old town area of Troutdale, adjacent to SW 257th Avenue.
 Metro's affordable housing bond funds are providing the financial base for this project.
-Home Forward plans to include locally funded long term rent assistance and Moving to Work-funding in this project.
+Home Forward plans to include locally funded long term rent assistance and Moving to Work funding in this project.
 Home Forward does not plan to include project based section 8.

-Metric Baseline Benchmark Final Projected Outcome Additional Units of Housing Number of new housing units made available for households at or below 80% AMI Before implementation, 0 units made available FY202 43: 100-84 units At least 100 units 84 new units Units of Housing Preserved Number of housing units preserved for households at or below 80% AMI Before implementation, 0 units preserved FY202 4 3: 94 units 0 units At least 94 units
+Metric Baseline Benchmark Final Projected Outcome Additional Units of Housin ig Made Available (Standard l Metric: HC#1) Number of new housing units made available for households at or below 80% AMI Before implementation, 0 units made available FY202 43: 100 84 units At least 100 units84 new units Units of Housing Preserve Units of Housing Preserved (Standard Metric: HC#2) Number of housing units preserved for households at or below 80% AMI Before implementation, 0 units preserved FY20243: 94 units 0 units At least 94 units